CrossCloudGuru/CrossCloudGuru.github.io/_pages/privacy-policy.md

 ## Who we are

-Our website address is: [https://crosscloud.guru](), owned by Marco Tijbout.
+The website address is: [https://crosscloud.guru](), owned by Marco Tijbout.